 Although many different types of animals can be trained to perform tasks and complete jobs and activities for their owners, only dogs are recognized as being service animals by the ADA.
 While snakes can make excellent therapy animals and emotional support animals, they cannot be considered service animals.

 What Is a Service Animal?

 A service animal is an animal that has been trained and usually certified to work with disabled people to complete certain tasks and roles.
-Under the current guidelines, only dogs are recognized as being service animals.
+Under the current guidelines, only dogs and, in some cases, miniature horses, are recognized as being service animals.

 The Americans with Disabilities Act dictates that disabled people are allowed access to their service animals, except where there is deemed to be a legitimate safety concern.
 Most countries have similar acts and rules that allow access for this type of essential animal.

 Emotional support animals are different from service animals.
 They can calm a person suffering from anxiety attacks or help control depression.
 They do not need any special training and are not required to perform any supporting or assistive tasks to be considered emotional support animals.
 Their presence is enough to provide emotional support.

 Emotional support animals are not covered by the Americans with Disabilities Act, and businesses and individuals do not have to allow them on-premises with their owners.
 With that said, some businesses do allow these animals in as a matter of courtesy.

 It is worth noting that some animals might be considered both emotional support animals and service animals.
 For example, if a dog can identify when a person is about to suffer an anxiety attack and then take some action to prevent that attack from occurring, they would be considered a service animal and would be afforded the rights set out by the Americans with Disabilities Act.

 The Benefits of Emotional Support Snakes